Home »

 New clues to why type 1 diabetes is more aggressive in young children

-Professor Sarah Richardson and her team have made a major breakthrough in understanding why type 1 diabetes is more aggressive in young children, revealing that nearly all their insulin-producing beta cells are destroyed before they can mature.
-The new insights could pave the way for new strategies to prevent or delay type 1 diabetes and, in time, contribute to a cure.
+Professor Sarah Richardson and her team have made a major breakthrough in understanding why type 1 diabetes is more aggressive in young children.

 Early research on “smart” insulin brings hope for safer type 1 diabetes management